Narcissistic Personality Disorder (NPD)

 Because patients with narcissistic personality disorder have difficulty regulating self-esteem, they need praise and affiliations with special people or institutions; they also tend to devalue other people so that they can maintain a sense of superiority.

 Comorbidities are common.
-Patients often also have a depressive disorder (eg, major depressive disorder, dysthymia), anorexia nervosa, a substance use disorder (especially cocaine), or another personality disorder (histrionic, borderline, paranoid).
+Patients often also have a depressive disorder (eg, major depressive disorder, persistent depressive disorder), anorexia nervosa, a substance use disorder (especially cocaine), or another personality disorder (histrionic, borderline, paranoid).

 Little research about biologic factors that contribute to narcissistic personality disorder has been done, although there appears to be a significant heritable component.
 Some theories posit that caregivers may not have treated the child appropriately—for example, by being overly critical or by excessively praising, admiring, or indulging the child.